-Comm no. Para no. Comment type Comment Explanation Country and pestle (ration 1g in 4 to 10mL of buffer) .
+Comm no. Para no. Comment type Comment Explanation Country SC Responses and pestle (ration 1g in 4 to 10mL of buffer) .
 Tospoviruses are very labile therefore buffers should be kept ice-cold and inoculum used as soon as possible after preparation.
 Apply sap extract to the leaves of young plants with a small amount of celite (mixed with sap) or carborundum powder (applied lightly to leaves).
 Using a gloved finger, gently rub the sap down the top surface of the lamina away from the plant stem.
 Wash plants carefully to remove any residual abrasive powder.
 Following inoculation, maintain the indicator plants at either approximately 20 °C (for INSV and TSWV) or approximately 20-25 °C (for WSMoV).
 Symptoms usually develop within 7 to 28 days. before washing off.
-Could this recommendation be added.
+Could this recommendation be added. more susceptible to inoculation.
+The other additions have been made as recommended.
 47. 40 Technical Indicator plants should be propagated from seed, planted in a well-drained soil mixture and maintained in an insect-proof facility at approximately 20-25 °C. Indicator plants should be kept in the dark for 24 h before inoculation to enhance susceptibility.
 Infected plant material should be macerated with chilled inoculation buffer (0.01 M phosphate buffer, pH 7.0, containing 1% sodium sulphite) using a chilled mortar and pestle.
 Tospoviruses are very labile therefore buffers should be kept ice-cold and inoculum used as soon as possible after preparation.
 Apply sap extract to the leaves of young plants with a small amount of celite (mixed with sap) or carborundum powder (applied lightly to leaves).
 Using a gloved finger, gently rub the sap down the top surface of the lamina away from the plant stem.
 Wash plants carefully to remove any residual abrasive powder.
 Following inoculation, maintain the indicator plants at either approximately 20 °C (for INSV and TSWV) or approximately 20-25 °C (for WSMoV).
-Symptoms usually develop within 7 to 28 days.depending on the indicator plant response Response varry Kenya 48.
-41 Editorial Herbaceous indexing is considered to be a reliable and sensitive method of detection, but there are no quantitative data published on its specificity, sensitivity or reliability.
+Symptoms usually develop within 7 to 28 days.depending on the indicator plant response Response varry Kenya "depending on the indicator plant and the inoculum type and concentration" was added.
+48. 41 Editorial Herbaceous indexing is considered to be a reliable and sensitive method of detection, but there are no quantitative data published on its specificity, sensitivity or reliability.
 It is not a rapid test (symptom development requires at least seven days after inoculation), it Why usiong agent and not pest?
-European Union
+European Union The word 'agents' was changed to 'pests'.